underscoreio/underscoreio/src/html/_posts/2016-04-21-probabilistic-programming.md

 <!-- break -->

-## Probabilistic Models and Inferece
+## Probabilistic Models and Inference

 To understand probabilistic programming we need to first understand probabilistic models and inference.
 A probabilistic model describes how things we can observe are dependent on things we cannot observe.
 We usually assume this is not a deterministic relationship and hence the dependency between the observables and the unobservables is governed by some probability distribution.
 This type of model is sometimes called a generative model.